 At Laser Spine Institute, our minimally invasive spinal fusion aims to decrease the risk of infection and FBSS.
-In the last 10 years, we have helped over 50,000 patients find relief from chronic pain.
-Our overall patient satisfaction rate is 97%, and our infection rate is only 0.13% (national average for traditional open back or open neck surgery is up to 4.7%.
+In the last 10 years, we have helped over 60,000 patients find relief from chronic pain.
+Our overall patient satisfaction rate is 97 percent, and our infection rate is only 0.13 percent (national average for traditional open back or open neck surgery is up to 4.7 percent.
 Joshi, AP 2014.).
 Everything we do is centered around offering our patients the best care to fit your needs and lifestyle.
 We are confident that we can help you ease your chronic pain and take back your life.

 How to reduce the risk of Failed Back Surgery Syndrome (FBSS) and depression